dylni/process_control/README.md

 # Process Control

-This crate allows running a process with a timeout, with the option to terminate it automatically afterward.
+This crate allows running a process with resource limits, such as a time, and the option to terminate it automatically afterward.
 The latter is surprisingly difficult to achieve on Unix, since process identifiers can be arbitrarily reassigned when no longer used.
 Thus, it would be extremely easy to inadvertently terminate an unexpected process.
 This crate protects against that possibility.

-Methods for creating timeouts are available on [`ChildExt`], which is implemented for [`Child`].
-They each return a builder of options to configure how the timeout should be applied.
+Methods for setting limits are available on [`ChildExt`], which is implemented for [`Child`].
+They each return a builder of options to configure how the limit should be applied.

+***Warning****: This crate should not be used for security.
+There are many ways that a process can bypass resource limits.
+The limits are only intended for simple restriction of harmless processes.*

 [![GitHub Build Status](https://github.com/dylni/process_control/workflows/build/badge.svg?branch=master)](https://github.com/dylni/process_control/actions?query=branch%3Amaster)